 Driver error and poor visibility are among the leading causes of Montana bicycle accidents.
 Cyclists are smaller than motor vehicles and consequently harder to see, especially when drivers are not paying attention to their surroundings.
 Other dangerous driving behaviors that lead to accidents include:

-Low light conditions, bad weather, mechanical defects, and poor road conditions can also lead to bicycle accidents.
+Bicycle accidents can also be caused by low light conditions, bad weather, mechanical defects, and poor road conditions.

 Montana Bicycle Safety Tips

-You can take proactive measures to protect yourself as you explore Montana on your bicycle.
+You can proactively protect yourself as you explore Montana on your bicycle.
 Here are some important safety tips to follow:

 The Montana Department of Transportation also has resources to help riders choose routes and trails, find repair shops, and check weather conditions before they ride.